snapr-org/snapr.org/docs/identity/eligibility-of-minors.md

 at this stage it is not known how eligibility for payouts will be determined for minors. speaking from a technical implementation perspective:

-- if **minors are not eligible** for payouts, then identity requires:
+- if **minors are not eligible** for payouts,
+  - then identity may require:
     - a date of birth must be associated with each identity.
     - a residency locale must be kept up to date in order to determine the date of eligibility for payouts when the age of majority for the locale of residence is reached.
+  - alternatively, an identity signer may assert that the identity being signed for, has reached the age of majority in the locale in which they reside

 - if **legal guardian(s) are eligible** for payouts on behalf of a minor, then identity requires:
   - a date of birth must be associated with each identity.